 Under MiCA, LCX is classified as a Crypto-Asset Service Provider (CASP).
+LCX is not yet formally supervised under MiCA until the license is granted by the competent authority.
+LCX AG has applied for

-LCX AG has applied for MiCA licensing on February 1, 2025, the first day of MiCA's implementation in Liechtenstein.
+MiCA licensing on February 1, 2025, the first day of MiCA's implementation in Liechtenstein.